Purpose and tasks

 1.5 – 2 hour single activity

-Build the Block is a role-playing, decision-making game that demonstrates the impact architects can make on communities.
-In the game, a local architect will lead student teams tasked with identifying the best use of an empty, overgrown lot.
+Build the Block is a role-playing, decision-making game demonstrating architects’ impact on communities.
+In the game, a local architect will lead student teams to identify the best use of an empty, overgrown lot.
 Together, the team will analyze community metrics, strategize solutions, and make critical decisions related to improving the property.
 The ultimate goals is to build a facility that will most enhance the community.

 Knoxville Bound